To determine the correct parameter only a good connection to the measuring instrument is not enough.

 [equ.
 10]

 This equation to calculate the average dissipated power is always valid because the calculation is based on instantaneous values.
-It does not matter whether this is the direct or alternating current, what the voltage and current shape looks like, or whether there a phase shift between voltage and current exists.
+It does not matter whether this is the direct or alternating current, what the voltage and current shape looks like, or whether there is a phase shift between voltage and current exists.

 [equ.
 11]